trondhindenes/flansible/README.md

 ### Usage: Ad-hoc commands
 Issue a POST to `http://<hostname>/api/ansiblecommand` with contenttype `Application/Json`.

-The body should contain the following (also, see the swagger spec mentioned above):
+The body should contain the following (for updated info, see the swagger spec mentioned above):
 ```json
 {
    "host_pattern": "localhost",